fewd-05/phase-0-pac-3-arithmetic-lab/README.md

 parseInt("2.2222", 10);
 ```

-If we enter the above in console, we will see that `parseInt()` forces the parsed
+If we enter the above in the REPL console, we will see that `parseInt()` forces
-number to be an integer — which makes sense when we think about it, right?
+the parsed number to be an integer — which makes sense when we think about it,
+right?

 What happens, though, if we pass utter nonsense to `parseInt()`?
 Go ahead and
-try it in the console — something like
+try it — something like:

 ```javascript
 parseInt("nonsense!", 10);